digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-3.md

 * Back at AU preparing PhD Defense
 * Create website that will host utility tools - hosts VDMCheck

+#### Claudio Gomes
+* Finished draft of paper for american modelica conference.
+Waiting some results from Kenneth et. al.
+* Just defense thesis.
+* Will apply for aarhus position soon.
+* Will ask Casper to also host the dynamic fmu checker on the website.

 #### Stakeholder 5

 * Discussion Point 1
 * Discussion Point 2